 - 25% Off Base Rates — Book directly with Avis and use Avis Worldwide Discount (AWD) code #756900 for the discount.

-Hertz Gold Plus Rewards Benefits
+Hertz Gold Plus Rewards Benefits:

 - 20% Off Standard Rates — You must use code #633306 to take advantage of this discount and other benefits.

-- 25% off Premier Rentals When a Saturday Night is Included — Available for U.S., Canada, and European Hertz Premier rentals.
+- 25% off Premier Rentals When a Saturday Night Is Included — Available for U.S., Canada, and European Hertz Premier rentals.

-- 4-Hour Grace No-Charge Period — You can return a rental up to 4 hours late with no penalty in most countries; select countries only offer a 2 hour grace period.
+- 4-Hour Grace No-Charge Period — You can return a rental up to 4 hours late with no penalty in most countries; select countries only offer a 2-hour grace period.

 - 1-Car Class Upgrade — This benefit is based on availability, but unfortunately, it’s not guaranteed.

 Our favorite set of benefits is the complimentary National Emerald Club Executive Status.
 This benefit essentially gives you free rein to choose whatever rental car you’d like from National.
 So if you need a minivan or pickup truck for a special event, you’ll only pay the mid-sized price.
-And if you fancy a sports car, you can rent 1 so long as it’s available in the Emerald Aisle.
+And if you fancy a sports car, you can rent one so long as it’s available in the Emerald Aisle.

 Because of this, we value these perks at $200 for moderate users.
 However — like most benefits we’ve outlined — it can quickly become worth much more with heavy use.